sfrenk/RNA-seq/README.md

 # Pipelines for performing RNA-seq analysis in C elegans

-These pipelines have been designed to automate RNA-seq data processing in a batch of samples.
-The final output includes sorted and indexed bam files and read count tables that can be further analyzed using the appropriate scripts provided in the seq-utilities repo.
-The pipelines also create a file named run_parameters.txt, which contains all the parameters and software versions used in the analysis.

-The pipelines have been written for use on the Longleaf computing cluster at UNC - Chapel Hill so they are set up to be used with the SLURM scheduling system, but they can be used on any system with a few slight modifications.
+These pipelines have been written for use with the SLURM scheduling system, but they can be used on any system with a few slight modifications.

 ## Pipelines